-Rhode Island and Massachusetts Domestic Violence Lawyer
+Proven Rhode Island Domestic Violence Lawyer Ready To Help You

 Unfortunately, domestic violence happens all too often in our society.
 Domestic violence affects women, men, and children; the aftermath may be devastating to everyone involved.
 Domestic violence disputes involving professional athletes, celebrities, and other public figures seem to appear in the national media on a weekly basis.